The HobbitHouse Ilustrated Glossary of Woodworking terms

 tail --- Half of the locking mechanism in a dovetail joint.
 A dovetail joint consists of flanged projections called tails on one plank and a set of corresponding recessed areas on the other plank, with the protruding sections between the recesses called pins.
 Although a dovetail joint has maximum strength when the pins and tails are the same size, aesthetic considerations often lead to the craftsman making the tails bigger than the pins.
 Examples:

 tailstock --- On a lathe, this is the part that contains the stationary piece that holds the end of the workpiece which is being turned by a mechanism in the headstock.
 For face turnings, the tailstock is not used in any way.
+The part of the tailstock that holds the mechanism (such as a dead center or a live center that in turn holds the workpiece is called the tailstock spindle.
 Illustrated at: wood lathe.

 tanalised --- Describes pressure treated lumber that has been given a preservative pressure treatment, impregnating the wood with a highly toxic propriety blend of copper and arsenic.
 This process is only performed on softwood.